-Artist, theorist and curator, Maurice Benayoun (MoBen,莫奔)is a pioneering figure in the field of New Media Art.
-Prof. Benayoun’s work freely explores the boundaries of media, encompassing video and virtual reality, interactive, mobile, urban media and large-scale public art installation.
-Prof. Benayoun’s work has been exhibited and awarded (Golden Nica Ars Electronica 1998…) in many major international museums including the Centre Pompidou in Paris, the museums of contemporary art in Lyon, Montreal, Seoul and Helsinki, Eyebeam and Museum of the Moving Image in New York, the Machida Museum, the ICC Tokyo, including the permanent exhibition inside the Arc de Triomphe, Paris, and Curator of the Open Sky Gallery on the ICC Tower media façade, HK.
+Artist, theorist and curator, Maurice Benayoun (MoBen,莫奔)is a pioneering and prominent figure in the field of New Media Art.
+MoBen’s work freely explores the boundaries of media, encompassing video and virtual reality, perfume and sculpture, interactive art and large-scale public installation.
+MoBen’s work has been widely awarded and exhibited in many major international museums including the Centre Pompidou in Paris, the museums of contemporary art in Lyon, Montreal, Seoul and Helsinki, Eyebeam and Museum of the Moving Image in New York, the Machida Museum, the ICC Tokyo, not to mention the permanent exhibition inside the Arc de Triomphe, Paris.

 MoBen’s work has won more than 20 international awards, including the Villa Medicis Hors les Murs, more than four Ars Electronica awards (including the coveted Golden Nica), Siggraph, Imagina, SACD and 4 International Monitor Awards.
 In 2014, MoBen was nominated for the Prix Ars Electronica Visionary Pioneer of Media Art award.

-MoBen is currently a Professor at the School of Creative Media, City University of Hong Kong and Chair of Graduate Studies Committee.
+MoBen is currently a Professor at the School of Creative Media, City University of Hong Kong and Chair of Graduate Studies Committee and PhD program coordinator.

 Maurice Benayoun, MoBen OPEN ART, Nlles Editions Scala, 2011 (monograph with 20 international contributors)

 The-Dump, 207 Hypotheses for Committing Art, ed.
 FYP, 2011 (English-French)